Local Theatre is Suffering

 As a local amateur theatre company, we receive no external funding, we rely solely on membership fees and ticket sales to finance our productions, and what many of our audience members don’t realise is that we don’t receive every penny from each ticket sold.

 When staging a show, local amateur theatre groups must pay a license fee, this tends to be around 16% of every ticket sold.
-This is on top of the £1.25 per ticket that is paid to the venue as a booking fee.
-So, for each £20 ticket sold, CTC only receive £15.55.
+This is on top of the £1.50 per ticket that is paid to the venue as a booking fee.
+So, for each £22 ticket sold, CTC only receive around £16.00 to £17.00.

 Can you help?

-CTC have been a stable part of the local community for the past 52 years and we hope to continue staging productions for the community for the next 52 years, but without audience support our future looks very uncertain.
+CTC have been a stable part of the local community for the past 55 years and we hope to continue staging productions for the community for many more, but without audience support our future looks very uncertain.